rmwkwok/forward_forward_algorithm/README.md

 A similar setting with backprop can reach over 99% easily within 20 epochs.

-For other results, observations, and the layers' details, refer to examples.ipynb.
+For other results, observations, validation curves, and the layers' details, refer to examples.ipynb.